chuckkanoy/maze_generator/README.md

 ### Using Netrunning

-This part of the project can be run using the following command: `python netrunning.py`
+This part of the project can be run using the following command: `python netrunning.py`.
+You could also navigate to the following executable: `distribute\NETRUNNING\NETRUNNING.exe`.